-MENDLESHAM, a Town fituate in a dirty Place, to which the Lord of it, Hugh Fitz Ocho, or the Son of Otho the Mint Master, procured the Privilege of a Market, and Fair of King Edward I. The Market is Weekly on Tueldays, and a very mean one it is.
+MENDLESHAM, a Town fituate in a dirty Place, to which the Lord of it, Hugh Fitz Otho, or the Son of Otho the Mint Master, procured the Privilege of a Market, and Fair of King Edward I. The Market is Weekly on Tueldays, and a very mean one it is.
 The Fair is Yearly on the 21st of September.

 is.
 The Fair is Yearly on the 21st or September.
 In this Age fome Perfons in digging here, found .
-I think an Antient Silver Crown weighing about 60 Ounces, They way which is thought to have belonged to Redwald, on from atfome other King of the East Angles.
-Pursuing and there Aller Pursuing that Russe, to His dution not a Conon.
+I think an Antient Silver Crown weighing about 60 Ounces, This way which is thought to have belonged to Redwald, on from atfome other King of the East Angles.
+Performant not there And Lear Pursuing that Summer, to Flip duthor, not a Conon.